yamigr/pusudb/README.md

 ### HTTP before

-Use a middleware before query the database and the normal middlewares.
+Use a middleware before querying the database and the normal middlewares.

 ```js
 pusudb.useBefore('http', function(req, res, next){